 Beyond mere resistance, constructing more equilibrated information ecosystems seems to be a possibility following a more positive and propositive logics, between the symbiosis, the improvement of what already is and the construction of alternatives.
 Integrating, or facilitating the adapted integration of different tools, dispositives, platforms (including those contributing to resistance), etc. may be a small contribution from D-CENT to the emergence of such an ecosystem.
 Tool quality evaluation mechanisms or quality seals, as well as their integration into organic and adaptable repositories or stores, may be a relevant contribution on this regard.
-In this type of repository, applications helping with information authentification (for instance, through meta-data evaluation), could fill some of the needs mentioned in emergence "self-confirming bubbles", would also be relevant to dispel the infodystopia.
+In this type of repository, applications helping with information authentification (for instance, through meta-data evaluation), could fill some of the needs mentioned in various D-CENT interviews, in order to cope with the growing quantity of (mis)information and fake information.
+In general, apps that filter while they try to prevent (to the technical extent possible) the emergence "self-confirming bubbles", would also be relevant to dispel the infodystopia.